c1rrus/bitcoin-wallet-decode/README.md

 1. Navigate into the cloned repo (if you're not already there)
 1. Run `./bitcoin-wallet-decode.sh path/to/your/wallet-backup`
+    * Note: This tool runs entirely on your computer, so you can use it offline if you wish
 1. You will be prompted for a password.
 This is the "backup password" you set in the Android Bitcoin Wallet app.

 That's it!
 Once the process has completed, you should find 2 new files in the same directory as your `wallet-backup` file: